srvaroa/srvaroa.github.io/_posts/2020-01-02-talk-how-to-build-a-paas-for-1500-engineers.md

 available in the public GitHub.
 Does that mean your team has just become obsolete?*"

-Remember the point about creating differenciators.
+Remember the point about creating differentiators.
 The core functionality that makes the PaaS (things like "running builds" or "store these metrics and let me query them", or "do `$something` when a PR is created") will become commoditized sooner or later.
 But glue is a